Beethoven concert of 22 December 1808: Performance

 By all accounts, the execution of the music was inferior.
 One review targeted the orchestra, saying that it "could be considered lacking in all respects".
-The soloist for the "Ah! perfido" scene and aria was an inexperienced teenaged soprano hastily engaged for the concert after Anna Milder, his first choice for the role, dropped out because Beethoven insulted her.
-The performance by the young substitute soprano was hampered by stage fright.
+Initially, Beethoven had chosen soprano Anna Milder to sing the “Ah! perfido” scene and aria, who then dropped the role after a quarrel between Beethoven and her fiance Peter Hauptmann.
+The soloist chosen instead was the teenage Josephine Killitschgy, the sister-in-law of Ignaz Schuppanzigh, who was so taken by stage fright that she butchered the solo.

 An aggravating factor for the audience was the extremely cold weather.